bolt/docs/docs/performance/introduction.md

 <a href="/files/howto_config_local.png" class="popup"><img src="/files/howto_config_local.png" width="571"></a><br>

 Disable debug
 -------------

 Disable the debug toolbar, that gets appended to every page request.
-This toolbar shows a _lot_ of useful information, but once a website is put into production, you should turn this funtionality off:
+This toolbar shows a _lot_ of useful information, but once a website is put into production, you should turn this functionality off:

 ```yaml
 debug: false